 Professor Svetlana Vassileva-Karagyozova is the Director of the Polish Program.
 She teaches upper-level courses of Polish and courses in Polish and Czech (West Slavic) literature, culture and cinema.
 Her research interests include 21st century Polish prose, the Polish post-1989 Bildungsroman, Communism, memory studies, and trauma theory.

 Russian has been taught at KU since 1943.
 Students can take up to five years of language instruction (with courses from the Russ 100 through the Russ 600 level).
 In addition to work on the language students have the option to take a wide number of courses in the literature, culture, film and structure of the language that are taught in English.
 Students are encouraged to plan a semester or academic year of study abroad into their academic program, especially after they have completed Russ 504 on the KU campus.
 Students, whose academic schedules allow only a summer of study abroad, should complete Russ 208 before studying abroad.
 The study of Russian opens up a myriad of career opportunities in fields ranging from business to diplomacy to environmental studies to technology and cultural exchange.

-Bosnian / Croatian / Serbian (BSC) at KU
+Bosnian / Croatian / Montenegrin / Serbian (BCMS) at KU

-This concentration allows students to focus on Bosnian, Croatian, Serbian (formerly known as Serbo-Croatian).
-Three languages for the price of one!
+This concentration allows students to focus on Bosnian, Croatian, Montenegrin, Serbian (known as Serbo-Croatian during the existence of Yugoslavia, 1918-1990).
+Four languages for the price of one!
 Although Bosnian, Croatian and Serbian have all become official languages of their newly independent states, they remain completely understandable among each other.
-If you learn one language,you can speak to any of nearly 20 million people in three countries, in the Republics of Bosnia and Herzegovina, Croatia and the Federation of Serbia and Montenegro.
+If you learn one language,you can speak to any of nearly 20 million people in three countries, in the Republics of Bosnia and Herzegovina, Croatia, Montenegro and Serbia.